 |EVERCREECH JUNCTION NORTH||21||Notes|

-Signal 5PULL was situated on the platform at Midford station and controlled wrong-road movements onto the Up line of the double-track section to Wellow.
+Signal 5PULL was situated on the platform at Midford station and controlled 'wrong-road' movements onto the Up line of the double-track section to Wellow.
 (Click here to see a signal diagram for Midford during the British Railways period.)
-It was not part of the original installation when the new (second) signal-box at Midford was opened in 1892 in conjunction with the doubling of the line to Wellow, but probably it was in use by about 1900.
-It would appear that this signal had a straight lattice post from the start, whereas the other signals at Midford originally had wooden posts (later replaced).
-Click here to see a larger image.
+It was not part of the original installation when a new signal-box was opened at Midford in 1892 in conjunction with the doubling of the line to Wellow, but probably it was in use by about 1900.
+It would appear that this signal always had a metal lattice post, whereas the other signals at Midford originally had wooden posts (later replaced); click the photo to see a larger image.

-It was a common problem at Midford that northbound Up goods trains running through the single-line section to Bath Junction might struggle to climb the gradient towards Combe Down tunnel and eventually come to a stand.
-In such cases the train would reverse back to Midford and then, under the authority of signal 5PULL, could go 'wrong-road' onto the Up line of the double-track section.
+It was a common problem at Midford that north-bound Up goods trains running through the single-line section to Bath Junction might struggle to climb the gradient towards Combe Down tunnel and eventually come to a stand.
+In such cases the train would reverse back to Midford and then, under the authority of signal 5PULL, it could go 'wrong-road' onto the Up line of the double-track section.
 This action would clear the single-line section for the next Down train, while the engine of the goods train built up a good head of steam for another attempt at the gradient ahead.
 Signal 5PULL could be used also for a movement into the Up Siding.

 A repeater arm for Midford signal 5PULL was provided on 11-June-1929 (S&DJR Signal Instruction 293) and this was mounted as a lower arm on the same post as the Down Home (signal 2) and fitted with an Annett's Shield.
-This signal was mounted on top of overbridge No 17 (known as the 'Long Arch') at the north end of the station, which restricted the visibility of the main 5PULL signal on the platform - provision of the repeater arm enabled a train to be 'called past' the Down Home with the latter in the 'on' position.
+This signal was mounted on top of overbridge No 17 (known as the 'Long Arch') at the north end of the station, which restricted the visibility of the main 5PULL signal on the platform, so provision of the repeater arm enabled a train to be 'called past' the Down Home with the latter in the 'on' position.
 Both the main and repeater arms for 5PULL remained in use until the line closed in 1966.

-Signal 21 was located on the outside of the Down Siding (also known as the Brick & Tile Company's Siding or Cogan's Siding) close to the junction points where the branch from Highbridge trailed into the Down Main.
-The signal was erected on a left-hand bracket, probably in order to improve sighting for trains backing around the curve - the signal post was a S&DJR design made from old rails.
-The date of introduction is unknown, but the signal was in existence by 1904 (not necessarily at that time in the form illustrated).
-This signal controlled the following movements (click here to see a 1949 signal diagram (139KB) for reference):-
+Signal 21 (see image) was located on the outside of the Down Siding (also known as the Brick & Tile Company's Siding or Cogan's Siding) close to the junction points where the Down Branch line from Highbridge trailed into the Down Main.
+The signal was erected on a left-hand bracket, probably in order to improve sighting for trains backing around the curve, and the signal post was a S&DJR design made from old rails.
+The date of introduction is unknown, but the signal was in existence by 1904, although not necessarily at that time in the form illustrated.
+This signal controlled the following movements (click here to see a 1949 signal diagram for reference):-

 Signal 17 was located adjacent to the Up Goods line and it controlled trains backing out from the Lower Yard onto the Up Main.
-This signal appears in a diagram (Public Record Office file MT6/1063/2 dated 6-Feb-1902) produced in connection with the new (second) signal-box opened at Templecombe No 3 Junction in 1902, although the signal itself may have existed previously.
-It was taken out of use on 12-Feb-1933 (S&DJR Signal Instruction 328) when the signal-box was closed as part of wider layout alterations in the overall Templecombe Junction area.
+This signal appears in a S&DJR signal diagram (National Archives file MT6/1063/2 dated 6-February-1902) produced in connection with the new (second) signal-box opened at Templecombe No 3 Junction in 1902, although the signal itself may have existed previously.
+It was taken out of use on 12-February-1933 (S&DJR Signal Instruction 328) when the signal-box was closed as part of various layout alterations in the Templecombe Junction area.

 This signal was a little unusual in its location and use.
-To the casual observer it might appear at first glance at a plan of the area that this signal applied to the Down Main, controlling trains backing across crossover points 15.
-In fact it was situated at the lower level of the Goods lines and it is quite clear from the interlocking table attached to the original PRO diagram that it controlled forward movements on the Up Goods line through points 14 and 13 onto the Up Main.
+To the casual observer it might appear at first glance at a plan of the area that this signal applied to the Down Main in order to control trains backing across crossover points 15.
+In fact it was situated at the lower level of the Goods lines and it is quite clear from the interlocking table attached to the original S&DJR diagram that it controlled forward movements on the Up Goods line through points 14 and 13 onto the Up Main.
 It was used when long goods trains were being backed out of the yard onto the Up Main (ready to go forward southwards on the Down Main) and therefore the engine was at the end furthest from signal 19.

-(Note: after Templecombe No 1 Junction signal-box was closed on 16-Jan-1887, it was no longer possible for goods trains heading southwards to leave the Lower Yard directly onto the single-line to Henstridge and beyond, but instead they had to back out via No 3 Junction.
-It is known from S&DJR Signal Instruction 32 that on that date a "backing out" signal to cover such movements was provided in approximately the same location as the later signal 17, but that new signal was described specifically as being a ringed arm signal.
-It is probable therefore that the 'ringed arm' signal was replaced by the 'wrong-road' signal 17 at some unknown later date.)
+Note: after Templecombe No 1 Junction signal-box was closed on 16-January-1887, it was no longer possible for goods trains heading southwards to leave the Lower Yard directly onto the single-line towards Henstridge and beyond, but instead they had to back out via No 3 Junction.
+It is known from S&DJR Signal Instruction 32 that on that date a 'backing out' signal to cover such movements was provided in approximately the same location as the later signal 17, but that new signal was described specifically as being a ringed arm signal.
+It is probable therefore that the 'ringed arm' signal was replaced by the 'wrong-road' signal 17 at some unknown later date.

-On 15-Nov-1915 (S&DJR Signal Instruction 253) a new two-doll bracket signal was provided at the exit from the Down Goods line adjacent to trap points 12, probably replacing ground signal 9.
+Signal 16 On 15-November-1915 (S&DJR Signal Instruction 253) a new two-doll bracket signal was provided at the exit from the Down Goods line adjacent to trap points 12, presumably replacing ground signal 9.
 The left-hand doll carried an ordinary 'stop' arm which controlled movements backing from the Down Goods line across points 10 onto the Up Main.
-The right-hand doll was fitted with a 'wrong road' arm and this controlled wrong-road movements from the Down Goods line back along the Down Main; it is believed that lever 16 was brought into use then to work that signal.
-This bracket signal survived the initial layout alterations in 1933, but then was taken out of use later on 27-Aug-1933 (S&DJR Signal Instruction 341) when it was replaced by a new bracket signal with two ringed arms to perform the same function.
+The right-hand doll was fitted with a 'wrong road' arm and this controlled 'wrong-road' movements from the Down Goods line back along the Down Main; it is believed that lever 16 was brought into use then to work that signal.
+This bracket signal survived the initial layout alterations in 1933, but was taken out of use later that year on 27th August (S&DJR Signal Instruction 341) when it was replaced by a new bracket signal with two ringed arms to perform the same function.